 Once contracted, construction professionals are trusted to use reasonable skill, care, and workmanship.
 If their work causes some kind of harm, including injuries, structural defects, or financial losses, they may have been negligent in their actions.

 However, establishing negligence in a court of law is complicated.
-You’ll need an attorney with experience in construction defect or negligence cases.
+You’ll need a personal injury attorney with experience in construction defect or negligence cases.

 For a plaintiff to win a case regarding construction negligence, they must prove five elements: